sfera-labs/sfera/src/site/markdown/drivers-dev.md

 Bus.postIfChanged(new MyNumberEvent(this, 7.8));
 ```

-As you can see you should always pass a reference to your driver instance (`this`) as the source node of the events so that applications handling them can get this reference and possibly call methods to issue commands for your driver.
+As you can see, you shall always pass a reference to your driver instance (`this`) as the source node of the events so that applications handling them can get this reference and possibly call methods to issue commands for your driver.

+### State events

+Sfera will take care of generating some events for your driver that represent the current state in the life-cycle of the driver.

+These events will have ID `<driver_id>.driverState` and the following String values:

+* `init`: when the driver is being initialized, i.e. just before `onInit()` is called
+* `running`: when the driver has been successfully initialized and the `loop()` cycle is starting
+* `quit`: when the driver is about to get quitted, i.e. just before `onQuit()` is called

+These events objects will implement the [DriverStateEvent](apidocs/cc/sferalabs/sfera/drivers/DriverStateEvent.html) tag interface and, if the driver includes a general interface for the driver's events using the name convention `<driver_package>.events.<driver_class>Event` described above (e.g. the interface `com.example.sfera.drivers.mydriver.events.MyDriverEvent`), they will dynamically implement this interface too.

 ## Commands